-Customers without a Medicare card number
+Patients without a Medicare card number

 - contact Medicare general enquiries.

-If an eligible customer doesn’t know their number, they can pay the full price for the medication and get a refund later.
+If an eligible patient doesn’t know their number, they can pay the full price for the medication and get a refund later.
 They can get a refund from a Medicare office or DVA state office.
 They’ll need a PBS patient refund receipt from you.